mit-orcd/orcd-docs-edit/docs/rental-portal.md

 !!! warning "QoS SKUs Only"
     Custom SKU creation is only available for QoS-type items.
 Node and Maintenance SKUs are predefined.

+### Managing SKU Visibility

+Rate Managers can control which SKUs appear on the public Current Rates page:

+1. From the Rate Manager dashboard, locate the SKU
+2. Use the **Visible** toggle switch to show or hide the SKU
+3. Changes take effect immediately

+!!! tip "Public vs. Internal SKUs"
+    Use visibility toggles to hide internal or deprecated SKUs from the public rates page while keeping them available for billing purposes.

 ---

 ## Activity Log